Header Ads Widget

 • Daily 5–10 minutes of stretching or yoga

-1. How much exercise should someone over 40 do weekly?
+1. How much exercise should I do weekly?

-Experts recommend at least 150 minutes of moderate activity (like brisk walking) or 75 minutes of vigorous activity (like jogging) each week, along with 2 sessions of strength training.
-Adding flexibility and balance to work ensures a well-rounded routine.
+Experts recommend 150 minutes of moderate activity (like brisk walking) or 75 minutes of vigorous activity (like jogging), plus 2 strength sessions weekly.

 2. Does exercise after 40 really help with weight loss?